isomerpages/isomerpages-govtech/media/media-releases/_posts/2013-05-23-singapore-government-projected-to-invest-1-point-2-billion-in-infocomm-technologies-to-enhance-operational-efficiency-and-public-service-delivery.md

 ---
-layout: post
-title:  "Singapore Government Projected to Invest $1.2 Billion in Infocomm Technologies to Enhance Operational Efficiency and Public Service Delivery"
+title: 'Singapore Government Projected to Invest $1.2 Billion in Infocomm Technologies to Enhance Operational Efficiency and Public Service Delivery'
 permalink: /media/media-releases/singapore-government-projected-to-invest-1-point-2-billion-in-infocomm-technologies-to-enhance-operational-efficiency-and-public-service-delivery
-date: 2013-05-23
+date: 2013-05-23T00:00:00.000Z

 ---

 The Singapore Government plans to call S$1.2 billion worth of new infocomm tenders in the Financial Year (FY) 2013 leveraging on industry expertise to improve service delivery to citizens and businesses, through the innovative use of technology.
 This was announced at the annual Industry Briefing on Business Opportunities for Infocomm in the Public Sector held today, where IDA together with the Ministry of Defence (MINDEF) and Singapore Customs share their infocomm procurement plans for FY13.

 Mr James Kang, Assistant Chief Executive Officer, Government Chief Information Office of the Infocomm Development Authority of Singapore, said that the Government will focus on key areas of technology development to drive improvements within the public sector.
 These include Agile Software Development, Government Cloud Solutions, Data and Analytics, and Infocomm Security.